raspberrychris/cryptotravellers/content/blog/proof-of-stake-vs-proof-of-work-a-look-at-the-two-different-consensus-algorithms.md

 ## Proof of Work VS Proof of Stake: The Conclusion

 It could be argued that proof of work is a more democratic system than proof-of stake.
 Proof of stake requires participants to have at least some coins in the network, which creates an economic barrier not found with PoW if you have the right equipment.
 PoS is currently the more popular option due to many people's environmental concerns.
 Despite  the fact that [76% of Bitcoin miners are using renewable energy sources](https://www.cnbc.com/video/2021/04/26/ark-investments-analyst-says-76-percent-of-bitcoin-miners-are-using-renewable-energy.html).

+**Which do you think is better?
+Let us know in the comments section below.**